No heating? Broken heating?

 - Warmer Homes : If your home does not have central heating, you could benefit from Warmer Homes.
 This includes if you have no heating, or electric only heating.
 Warmer Homes is provided by Agility Eco – our LEAP Partners, they offer free* central heating systems including a new gas connection if needed. *Subject to survey and eligibility.
 This is available for homeowners and private rented homes.

-- The Emergency Central Heating Offer (ECHO) is an emergency solution to help vulnerable households who find themselves without heat and hot water due to boiler breakdown.
+- Not currently taking referrals.
+The Emergency Central Heating Offer (ECHO) is an emergency solution to help vulnerable households who find themselves without heat and hot water due to boiler breakdown.
 ECHO is provided by our Partners Agility Eco.
 This is available for homeowners and private rented homes.
 This is for boiler replacement only not central heating or electric heating.
 Please note this scheme is subject to eligibility checks and can close to new referrals if the scheme becomes oversubscribed.
 Contact LEAP on 0800 060 7567

 Still unsure what grant scheme you could apply for?
 Contact your local home energy advisor.